coderxster/iautomech/README.md

 # iautomech
-Spring / Hibernate application which manages automotive repairs, servicing, parts and manufacturers, etc.
+Application which manages automotive repairs, servicing, parts and manufacturers, etc.

+Contributions welcome!

+Technology stack:

+jQuery,
+Spring / Spring MVC,
+jax-ws and jax-rs (to be integrated),
+Hibernate,
+Mysql

+Note: the application is currently going through some refactoring